Register for MET!

 Michigan Language Assessment uses scoring models to ensure that scores are comparable across different administrations and fair to all test takers, regardless of when they took the test.

 The listening and reading sections of the MET are scored by computer at Michigan Language Assessment.
 Each correct answer adds to the final score for its section; points are not deducted for wrong answers.

-The speaking and writing sections are rated using scoring criteria established by Michigan Language Assessment.
+The writing and speaking and sections are scored by trained and certified raters using scoring criteria established by Michigan Language Assessment.
 (See the MET Speaking and MET Writing rating scales.)
-The speaking section is conducted and assessed by a certified speaking examiner, and the writing section is assessed by a certified rater.

 Test takers receive a scaled score from 0-80 for each test section, and an average score for all sections taken.
 Instead of receiving a pass or fail, they are shown where their skills fall in terms of the CEFR, including a detailed description of abilities at that level.
 An MET Certificate of Achievement is available upon request.